The open court rule

-Under English Law it is a general principal that court proceedings should be held openly and in public in order for members of the general public can be informed fully about the justice which is said to have been administered in their name.
+Under English Law, it is a general principal that court proceedings should be held openly and in public so the general public can be informed about the justice which is said to have been administered in their name.

 There are certain scenarios when a hearing or part of a hearing can be held in private.
-Part 39.2(3) of the Civil Procedure Rules sets out the following examples of when this will be deemed suitable:
+Examples of when this may be appropriate are set out in Pt 39.2(3) of the Civil Procedure Rules include:

-- If the court considers it necessary for the administration of justice
+- if the court considers it necessary in the interests of justice.

-The judge will make the decision of whether the trial or parts of the trial will be private.
-There are 11 categories of cases that should in the first instance be listed by the court as hearings in private which are detailed in Practice Direction 39 which supplements Part 39 of the Civil Procedure Rules.
+It is up to the judge to decide whether the trial or parts of the trial should be held in private.
+There are 11 categories of cases that should in the first instance be listed by the court as hearings in private which are detailed in Practice Direction 39 (which supplements Pt 39 of the CPR).
 An example of this is cases where children are involved.

 Restrictions placed on the media

-- The power to prevent the publication of the names of the parties
+- prevent the publication of the names of the parties.

-Section 4(2) of the Contempt of Court Act 1981 enables the court to postpone the publication of any report which is relation to the proceedings of the court.
-The length of the postponement will be for any period of time which the court thinks it necessary in order to avoid a substantial risk of prejudice to the administration of justice.
+Section 4(2) of the Contempt of Court Act 1981 (CCA 1981) enables the court to postpone the publication of any report relating to court proceedings.
+The length of the postponement will be for any period of time which the court thinks necessary to avoid a substantial risk of prejudice to the administration of justice.

-The power to prevent the publication of the Names
+Power to prevent the publication of the names

-- When the court allows a name of another form of information to be withheld from the public during the court proceedings the court can also give directions preventing the publication of that name or other information.
+- when the court allows a name to be withheld from the public during the court proceedings, the court can also give directions preventing the publication of that name;

-- In relation to this aspect the order preventing the publication of the name can only be made when that name has not been spoken or made public during the hearing.
-If it has already been made public in the hearing then the press will be free to use it in their reports.
+- the order preventing the publication of the name can only be made when it has not been made public during the hearing; if it has, the press is free to include it in their reports.

-There are automatic bans on the media reporting in relation to the following areas:
+There are automatic bans on the media reporting on:

 Information in relation to children

-The Children Act 2004 amends section 97 of the Children Act 1989 and section 12 of the Administration of Justice Act 1960 to clarify that the publication of material from family proceedings which is intended, or likely, to identify a child as being involved in such proceedings (or the address or school of such a child) is only prohibited in relation to publication of information to the public or any section of the public.
+Under s 97 of the Children Act 1989 (as amended) the publication of material from family proceedings which is intended, or likely, to identify a child involved (or the address or school of such a child) is prohibited.

-Where someone under the age of 18 has been convicted of a criminal offence the hearings concerning that case will usually be held in a youth court and will be closed but will be open to certain sections of the media.
-Restrictions are placed upon the media by virtue of the Children and Young Persons Act 1933 (as amended) which prohibits the publication of information which reveals the name, address or school of any young person concerned in proceedings in a youth court.
+The Children and Young Persons Act 1933 (as amended) prohibits the publication of information which reveals the name, address or school of any young person concerned in proceedings in a Youth Court.

-Under the Sexual Offences Act 2003 anyone who has been a victim of any of the offences listed under the Act from the time the complaint was first made to the police.
+A victim of any of the offences listed under the Sexual Offences Act 2003 has a right to anonymity from the time the complaint was first made to the police.
 The complaint does not have to have been made by the victim for the anonymity to commence.

-In cases where the victim is over the age of 16 and they consent in writing, freely and without any undue influence to being identified then they may be identified.
+Victims over the age of 16 may be identified if they consent in writing, freely and without any undue influence to being so.

-Section 1(1)(b) of the Judicial Proceedings (Regulations of Reports) Act 1926 which has been subsequently amended by the Family Law Act 1996 restricts the reporting and publishing of information relating to divorce, nullity or judicial separation to the following information:
+Section 1(1)(b) of the Judicial Proceedings (Regulations of Reports) Act 1926 (as amended by the Family Law Act 1996) restricts the reporting and publishing of information relating to divorce, nullity or judicial separation to:

-- Submissions on points of law and the rulings of the court
+- submissions on any point of law arising in the course of the proceedings, and the decision of the court thereon;